snowcodeer/cursor-hack/README.md

 - **Decision Tree Visualization**: Interactive D3.js tree showing all story paths
 - **Ending Images**: AI-generated ending images using Gemini Imagen
 - **Replay Functionality**: Replay from any decision point in the tree
+- **Save & Load Stories**: Save your stories to Convex backend and load them later

 ## Setup